 There is no specific amount of compensation you can get for a brain injury as each injury is unique and affects everyone differently.
 A brain injury lawyer can help you determine the brain injury compensation to which you may be entitled.

 A traumatic brain injury can range anywhere from mild to severe.
 The severity of the injury can determine what you can recover.
 For example, if you suffer a concussion that keeps you out of work for a few weeks but healed on its own, you will likely receive less than if you suffered a severe brain injury that will require ongoing care.

 You will likely also recover more if you require round-the-clock care or assertive devices such as a wheelchair.

 Whether You Are Able to Return to Work

 However, you are also entitled to wages you will lose in the future.
 If your brain injury robbed you of your ability to work, you can recover those losses.
-You can also recover compensation if your injury forced you to work fewer hours or take a lesser paying job.
+You can also recover brain injury compensation if your injury forced you to work fewer hours or take a lesser-paying job.
 In this case, your age and occupation can affect how much you recover.
 For example, a retired grandfather will recover less than a 40-year-old banker.

 How Your Brain Injury Affected Other Aspects of Your Life